Superuser666-Sigil/SigilDERG-Data_Production/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the maintainers.
+Please report unacceptable behavior to the maintainer.

 ---